sfallahadl/aws-gitops-workshop/content/30_gitops_deployments/gitops_dashboard.md

 ![Trace1](/images/gitops/trace1.png)

-This takes you the Codefresh image dashboard that shows the metadata for this container including its complete history.
+This takes you to the Codefresh image dashboard that shows the metadata for this container including its complete history.
 From the top navigation choose the *Logs* tab.

 ![Trace2](/images/gitops/trace2.png)